+Chai Chee Chong

+Age : 54

+Gender : Male

+Nationality : Malaysian

-CHAI CHEE CHONG 53 Age Gender Male Nationality Malaysian 9 November 2020 Date of appointment Designation Chief Operating Officer He obtained Bachelor of Economics, University Kebangsaan Malaysia in 1992.
-Qualification Working experience and He began his career with Procter & Gamble (Malaysia) Sdn.
-Bhd. in 1992 and joined a local distribution company in second half of his career. occupation In his 28 years of experience in Fast Moving Consumer Goods industry, he had led sales management of International & National Retail Chains, Wholesalers, Supermarkets, Pharmacies and General Trade Retailers.
+Date of appointment: 9 November 2020Designation: Chief Operating Officer

+Qualification : He obtained Bachelor of Economics, University Kebangsaan Malaysia in 1992.

+Working experience and occupation

+He began his career with Procter & Gamble (Malaysia) Sdn.
+Bhd. in 1992 and joined a local distribution company in second half of his career.

+In his 28 years of experience in Fast Moving Consumer Goods industry, he had led sales management of International & National Retail Chains, Wholesalers, Supermarkets, Pharmacies and General Trade Retailers.

 He had vast experiences in FMCG distributor network expansion both vertically and horizontally.
 He also specialised in distributor trade channels development and sales force training.
 He is well known for his good work in distributor multifunction management team development model.

 He is a trainer for strategy development and deployment system, organization and operating culture designs, management skills, leadership development program, business system intervention, selling skills, multi-functional processes and SOPs, IT system and data capability development and scorecarding for business success.

-Other directorship in public : companies and listed corporations Family relationship with Nil director/major shareholder Conflict of interest : Nil years if any offences within the past 5
+Conflict of interest List of convictions for offences within the past 5 years if any

-List of convictions for
+Nil Nil

-INTRODUCTION 1.
+1. INTRODUCTION